markjosims/markjosims.github.io/presentations/computel8_mjs.md

 - Use language identification (LID) to label regions as Tira or English
 	- Use Whisper large-v2 to transcribe English
 	- Use Whisper model fine-tuned on Tira to transcribe Tira
-		- This was a very small portion of data (~0.2% of the final training set)
 - Join hand-labeled Tira utterances with neighboring automatically labeled utterances

 ---